dojo/docs/dojox/editor/plugins/NormalizeStyle.rst

 * Converts CSS styles to b, i, u, etc, tags or vice-versa, depending on the option.
 * Uses 'internal editor format' when putting content in, meaning it coverts to CSS or semantic, based on which the native RTE code works best with.
-* Very useful when paired with `dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>`_.
+* Very useful when paired with :ref:`dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>`.

 =====
 Usage